MDS & AML Research Projects

 MDS and AML Flagship Projects

-By focusing our largest efforts on the approaches that have near-term measurable success, our research projects address the crucial issues facing patients with myelodysplastic syndromes (MDS) and acute myeloid leukemia (AML).
+MD Anderson's MDS & AML Moon Shot™ focuses its largest efforts on the approaches that have near-term measurable success, with research projects address the crucial issues facing patients with myelodysplastic syndromes (MDS) and acute myeloid leukemia (AML).
 These research efforts are aimed at overcoming resistance to hypomethylating agents (HMAs), developing new cellular therapies to treat AML and enhancing the safety and effectiveness of stem cell transplants and preventing disease relapse.

 Uncovering the biological underpinnings of resistance to HMAs and developing more effective therapies